A user manual is your first line of support when customers run into a challenge or question about your product.

-Your user manual can build stronger customer relationships, increase team productivity, and improve your bottom line if created correctly.
-But more often than not, user manuals are overly complex, text-heavy and challenging to navigate — making customers even more frustrated with product complications before they finally reach out to your support team.
+But more often than not, they can be overly complex, text-heavy and challenging to navigate — making customers even more frustrated with product complications before they finally reach out to your support team.

 User manuals need the right time and attention to really deliver worthwhile results.
 Keep reading to learn how to create a user manual that is engaging, educational and easy to use.